 Across the Nordic region you’ll find scenes of dramatic natural beauty and although we feel our most alive when we’re active outdoors, we also take inspiration from nature into our homes.

-if you had to condense the philosophy underpinning hygge in the home to would essentially be: keep it simple. nordic homes are minimalist yet warm – historically we shy away from cold, hard and sharp designs and instead seek out natural materials such as wood, glass, stone, fur and soft woollens which all add a timeless feel to our interiors.
+If you had to condense the philosophy underpinning hygge in the home it would essentially be: keep it simple.
+Nordic homes are minimalist yet warm – historically we shy away from cold, hard and sharp designs and instead seek out natural materials such as wood, glass, stone, fur and soft woollens which all add a timeless feel to our interiors.

 Being a deeply pragmatic people with a long history of spirited self-reliance we tend to value good craftsmanship, materials that will last and invest in a few good pieces that pass the test of time.
 For some, that means making a small item of furniture and displaying it in pride of place.
 That being said, a few accessories from Ikea mixed with a mid-century item of wooden furniture from G-plan is acceptable, after all, mixing old and new keeps your living space fresh, without making it sterile and devoid of personality.

 So these are my top tips for how to add a little hygge to your home this winter:

 - Critically assess your living space.
 If it’s really cluttered with piles of random stuff everywhere it really does pay to be ruthless and periodically cull things you don’t need, or feel any great affection for.
 Keep a few objects that have meaning for you, but try to avoid hoarding everything for sentimental reasons.
 As the old saying goes, a tidy space means a tidy mind . . .